devops329/devops/instruction/grafanaLogging/grafanaLogging.md

 In order to send logs over HTTP you will need an API key.

 1. Open up your Grafana Cloud dashboard.
-1. Select the `Connections` option form the left home menu and press `Add new connection`.
+1. Select the `Connections` option from the left home menu and press `Add new connection`.
 1. In the connection search box enter `Logs HTTP` and press enter
 1. This will display the template necessary to obtain the API Key for uploading logs to the Grafana Cloud Loki service.
 1. Supply the name `jwt-pizza-logs` for the `Access Policy token name`.
 1. Press `Create token`.
 1. Copy the token to a secure location in your development environment.
-You will need this token up upload logs.
+You will need this token to upload logs.
 1. Note the section titled `Anatomy of your Loki log`.
 This defines how to format the data that you upload to Loki.
 1. Note the section titled `Send logs from your application code`.
 This gives you examples of how to upload a log event using things like Curl, Node.js, or Go.
 The example has your API Key already prepopulated in the example.
 1. Examine the example for Curl.
 It will look something like the following: